dqnguyen59/car-lease-demo/README.md

 <img src="docs/car-lease-demo-micro-services.draw.io-Sequence.png">

-For convenience, a simple sequence diagram is shown here to understand how the gateway redirects api calls.
+For convenience, a simple sequence diagram is shown here to understand how the gateway redirects api calls with a token.

 1) First the user must be signed in with username and password via the gateway.
 The api call is "POST: /api/v1/auth/signin".